make-me/make-me/README.md

 ## HTTP API

-The service can also be controlled through an HTTP API.
+Yes, we shipped make-me with an API.
+You deserve it :tm:.
-You can launch the web app by simply running:
+You can fire up the web app by running:

     script/server